 If you are planning your first trip away, but you’re not sure where to start, then keep reading for some of the most important things you should think about when planning a trip.

 The first thing to determine is how long you want your trip to be.
 Do you only have a week off work, or can you travel for as long as you want?
 The longer you have then the more flexibility you have on where to go, and this would help you to go further afield rather than more local destinations.
 If you have enough time you may even be able to go on a multi destination trip.

 As well as the type of trip, where do you want to go?
 Such as somewhere in Europe, a place in Asia, a more well known destination, or a lesser known spot.
 Looking online such as on blogs, or even on Instagram, are great ways to find inspiration on where to go for your next trip.

 Once you have an idea of where to go, you should then look at the weather and determine if it’s the best season to visit that destination.
 For example certain destinations are great to visit in the winter, whilst some destinations are best for the summer, or other times of the year.
 A good site to look on for weather and temperatures is holiday-weather.com, where you can search for your destination then click “Annual Averages” on the right.

-Some destinations are particularly expensive, such as Iceland, Switzerland etc. This means that you would need a much higher budget to visit.
+Some destinations are particularly expensive, such as Iceland, Switzerland etc. This means that you would need a much higher budget to visit and it may take longer to save for your trip.
 The way I determine whether a destination is affordable to visit is by doing the below:

 - I check the cost of flight